-Managing fortunes of the rich makes IIFL’s Nirmal Jain India’s latest billionaire
+IIFL’s Nirmal Jain is India’s latest billionaire

 Hong Kong: Nirmal Jain has hit the jackpot serving the new rich in the world’s fastest-growing major economy.
 The Mumbai banker’s $20 billion private-wealth-management unit became India’s biggest by assets and helped make him a billionaire.